Lyberta/Singularity/README.md

 Any serious paper that tells the truth while going against the status quo will get almost no peer reviews because reviewing such paper would be politically incorrect.

+### Economic system

+What do you actually own?
+Think about it.
+If other people want to steal stuff from you and they have the power - they will do it.
+Or the Universe can give you a big middle finger and make you lose most of your life to a [natural disaster](https://en.wikipedia.org/wiki/Natural_disaster).
+So, reality is, might makes right and you don't really own anything.

+However, people love living in delusions and they've created social constructs such as ["private property"](https://en.wikipedia.org/wiki/Private_property) and ["intellectual property"](https://en.wikipedia.org/wiki/Intellectual_property).
+Now to exchange goods and services, people have created another social construct - ["fiat money"](https://en.wikipedia.org/wiki/Fiat_money).
+Previously, money was backed by gold but since the end of the [Bretton Woods system](https://en.wikipedia.org/wiki/Bretton_Woods_system), the money is backed only by the faith in the system.
+It's a religious token, if you will.

+So, once you have the delusion of property and religious tokens serving as a means of exchanging the ownership of stuff, you have a perfect setup to fool the masses into a life of poverty while getting yourself filthy rich.

+Of course, this whole scam is being carefully exploited by bankers, shareholders, stock traders...
+Plus, why not create more barriers to make the general population even poorer?
+Credits, mortgages, rent - it's all about keeping the people poor while maintaining the control over the real assets.

+Plus, humans love shiny things, why not sell them virtual shiny things for "real money"?
+[Microtransactions](https://en.wikipedia.org/wiki/Microtransaction), [loot boxes](https://en.wikipedia.org/wiki/Loot_box), [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token)...

+The economic system works well with the "education" system to create financially illiterate zombies who spend their time in a dead-end job while spending their salary on things they may not really want but compelled to buy due to psychological manipulation.

 ### The legal system

 *"The state calls its own violence law, but that of the individual, crime." - [Max Stirner](https://en.wikipedia.org/wiki/Max_Stirner)*